It’s about time to turn the page on 2022. And thankfully so.

 10. Understand more.

-Not only was 2020 marked with a global pandemic and economic downturn, in many parts of the world (including my own) it was a year of political strife and division where a difference in opinion was often regarded as a difference in principle.
+Not only were the last 2+ years marked with a global pandemic and economic downturn, in many parts of the world (including my own) it was a year of political strife and division where a difference in opinion was often regarded as a difference in principle.
 It rarely is.
 Everyone will benefit—both sides—if we decide now to argue less and understand more.

 11. Save more.